Syrians in Turkey: History

 Before the Ottoman Empire was destroyed by World War I there was no definite boundary between the Syrian and Turkish parts of the Empire, but during that war Cemal Pasha exiled some Arabists from Syria to Anatolia.
 The current frontier was not finalised until 1939 with the transfer of Hatay from French controlled Syria.
 It is the longest land border of both countries and their north–south gateway.

 After the start of Syrian civil war in 2011, Syrian refugees started to immigrate Turkey.
 The migration has accelerated in 2014 after the rise of Islamic State of Iraq and Levant.
 The number of Syrian refugees registered under temporary protection status peaked in 2021 with more than 3.7 million people and has been decreasing since then.

 In 2017, Syrian citizens accounted for 24% of all work permits granted to foreign nationals, making Syrians the largest single group of foreign nationals with work permits.

 Following the Turkish military intervention in the Afrin District in Northern Syria against the Kurdish YPG militia, some Turkish politicians have suggested that Syrian refugees in Turkey should be repatriated to Syria.

 According to news releases in 2019; there are 405,521 Syrians born in Turkey since 2011, 79,820 Syrians who got Turkish citizenship, approximately 329,000 Syrians who returned to Syria, 31,185 Syrians who have working permits, and 15,159 companies which have at least one Syrian company member.

 In December 2024 President Erdoğan announced he will open a third border crossing enabling more Syrian refugees to return to Syria, following the fall of the Assad regime.

-474,018 Syrian refugees have returned to Syria after the fall of the Assad Regime as of September 9, 2025.
-Total number of refugees returned to Syria from Turkey since 2016 was 1,213,620 as of the same date.
+More than 578,000 Syrian refugees have returned to Syria after the fall of the Assad Regime as of December 8, 2025.
+The Total number of refugees returned to Syria from Turkey since 2016 was over 1,318,000 as of the same date.